NoeliaFerrero/MyPortfolio/readme.md

 ## Home

 Hi!
-My name is Noelia, and I'm a Software Engineer!.
+My name is Noelia, and I'm a Systems Engineer!.

 ## About me

-I'm studying Information Systems Engineering at National Technological University and I'm in my fifth year!.
-Also, I'm studying Diploma in Data Science, Machine Learning and its Applications at National University.
+I am passionate about data and everything we can discover when we analyze it.
+My greatest skill is understanding the particularities of a business/organization at the information, processes and people level and integrating it into a tailored solution.
 I'm passionate about managing big data and obtain big solutions with this.

 I have a lot of hobbies but the most import is play differents sports and enjoy it with my family and friends.